Water, Sanitation and Hygiene

 Health and Hygiene Activity “Swachchhata”

-USAID’s Health and Hygiene Activity (or “Swachchhata”, which means cleanliness in Nepali) promotes communities to adopt healthy behaviors for a healthy and happy life.
-Swachchhata has expanded its support to 180 health facilities and communities across Karnali and Lumbini provinces in Nepal to improve health service delivery and hygiene.
-Swachchhata aims to support 180 HFs in constructing water, sanitation and hygiene (WASH) infrastructure facilities and at least 60 HFs in installing solar power systems.
-The Activity is also increasing the capacity of staff in adopting infection prevention protocols and tools and in promoting key WASH messages through health care providers, female community health volunteers and behavior change communication campaigns.
+USAID’s Health and Hygiene Activity (or “Swachchhata”, which means cleanliness in Nepali) supported the Government of Nepal to improve health service delivery and hygiene at healthcare facilities for communities across Karnali and Lumbini provinces in Nepal.
+Swachchhata supported 181 healthcare facilities in constructing or rehabilitating piped water supply systems, gender and disability-friendly toilets, and handwashing stations; 61 of these healthcare facilities in installing solar power systems; and 80 of these healthcare facilities in installing placenta pits, burial pits and/or composting bins for improved on-site healthcare waste management.
+The Activity also increased the capacity of health workers in adopting infection prevention protocols and tools, and in promoting key WASH messages through client counseling, female community health volunteers and behavior change communication campaigns.

 Rwanda Rural Sanitation Activity “Isuku Iwacu”